mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * The `group_id` field is an application-defined identifier for the group.
-* The `epoch` field represents the current version of the group key.
 * The `tree_hash` field contains a commitment to the contents of the group's ratchet tree and the credentials for the members of the group, as described in {{tree-hashes}}.